abhiksark/ArrPy/README.md

 # arrpy

-A pure Python implementation that mimics the core functionality of NumPy's ndarray.
+A pure Python implementation that mimics the core functionality of NumPy's ndarray, with optional C acceleration for blazing-fast performance.

 ## Description

 `arrpy` provides a lightweight, dependency-free alternative to NumPy arrays for basic array operations.
 It implements a pure Python Array class that supports multi-dimensional arrays, indexing, arithmetic operations, matrix operations, and more.

+**New in v0.2.0**: Optional C-accelerated backend providing 10-100x performance improvements!

 ## Features